Things To Do in Hanoi in 2 Days

 Ho Chi Minh Mausoleum is a sacred place for many Vietnamese people

 If you would love to see Uncle Ho’s body inside, you will need to visit Ho Chi Minh Mausoleum on the morning of Tuesday, Wednesday, Thursday, Saturday or Sunday.
-But be noted that the waiting time will be quite long: ~ 1 hour as many people come to Ho Chi Minh Mausoleum every day.
+But it is noted that the waiting time will be quite long: ~1 hour as many people come to Ho Chi Minh Mausoleum every day.

-You will need to follow the rules when visiting Ho Chi Minh Mausoleum such as no short, no sun glass, no hat and no hand on your pocket.
-We always pay respect to our Uncle Ho when visiting him.
+You will need to follow the rules when visiting Ho Chi Minh Mausoleum such as no short, no sun glasses, no hat and no putting hands in your pocket.
+We always show respect to our greatest president when visiting him.

 Look around the Temple of Literature